ajejoseph22/probable-system/FOLLOW-UP.md

 ### Q) If you had more time, what further improvements or new features would you add?

 I would add support for multiple currency pairs, perhaps (not just BTC-USD).
 I would also migrate the frontend to Typescript as well.
-I would write tests for the backend and frontend code.
+On the frontend, I would convert the elements representing the coins listed to clickable components, so the user can click and trigger a modal to display more information about the coin.
+I would also write tests for the backend and frontend code.

 ### Q) Which parts are you most proud of?
 And why?